kanopi/kdcl_hero/README.md

-# xeno_hero
+# KDCL Hero Component
-Drupal 8 module that creates a Hero Paragraphs bundle.
+Hero component with media background, parallax and an overlay.